Space debris: Boosters

 A significant portion of debris is due to rocket upper stages (e.g. the Inertial Upper Stage) breaking up due to decomposition of unvented fuel.
 The first such instance involved the launch of the Transit-4a satellite in 1961.
-Two hours after insertion, the Ablestar upper stage exploded.
-Even boosters that don't break apart can be a problem.
-A major known impact event involved an (intact) Ariane booster.
+Two hours after insertion into orbit, the Ablestar upper stage exploded.
+Even boosters that do not break apart can be a problem.
+A major known impact event involved an intact Ariane booster.

 Although NASA and the United States Air Force now require upper-stage passivation, other launchers – such as the Chinese and Russian space agencies – do not.
 Lower stages, like the Space Shuttle's solid rocket boosters or the Apollo program's Saturn IB launch vehicles, do not reach orbit.